benoitc/gaffer/docs/overview.rst

 Gaffer is internally based on an event loop using the `libuv <https://github.com/joyent/libuv/>`_ from Joyent via the `pyuv binding <https://pyuv.readthedocs.org>`_

-All gaffer events are added to the loop and processes asynchronously wich make it pretty performant to handle multiple process and their control.
+All gaffer events are added to the loop and processes asynchronously which make it pretty efficient to handle multiple process and their control.

 At the lowest level you will find the manager.
 A manager is responsible of maintaining process alive and manage actions on them: